 CAMPAIGNING FOR BETTER COTTON

 We are committed to seeking more sustainable alternatives for key materials.
-We support the BETTER COTTON INITIATIVE (BCI), which seeks to make cotton production better for the planet and the people who produce it.
+We understand the importance of sourcing cotton produced in a way that is better for the people who produce it and the environment in which it grows.

 We use a limited amount of down in our products.
 Our strict ETHICAL SOURCING AND ANIMAL WELFARE POLICY requires all down must be Responsible Down Certified, which requires that animals have not been subjected to maltreatment like force-feeding or live-plucking.